maglet/uw-r-workshops/README.md

 ### R data visualization

 So you're familiar with R, but want to do more with your plots than the base graphics package.
-This month's Coding and Cookies will show you how to use the ggplot2 package in R. After this session, you will be able to create a variety of plot types, alter their aesthetics, and create custom themes.
+This workshop will show you how to use the ggplot2 package in R. After this session, you will be able to create a variety of plot types, alter their aesthetics, and create custom themes.
 Prerequisites	A working knowledge of R and R studio and dplyr would be helpful for you to get the most out of this session.

 ### R version control